maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Programs must be provided in plain text, better known as "source code".
 Small computers, including almost all home computers, normally stored BASIC programs in a compressed binary format.
 RetroBASIC cannot read these binary files directly, but there are a variety of programs available that will read these files and output text, which can then be run in RetroBASIC.

+When starting RetroBASIC without a filename, the interpreter enters an interactive CLI.
+The prompt shown at each command line may be customized with the `--prompt` command line switch.
+Here you can enter new lines of code, run common statements, load and save the program, etc.

 <a name="what-retrobasic-is-not"></a>
 ### What RetroBASIC is not

 The goal of RetroBASIC is to allow you to run popular BASIC programs written during the language's Golden Age.
-As such, it is also marked by a number of deliberate limitations:

-- the language is intended to *run* programs, not *edit* them, and it thus lacks an interactive editor
-- you cannot `LIST` a program, `LOAD` or `SAVE` it
-- it does not include any platform-specific instructions like sound or graphics, as these are not portable
+As such, it does not include any platform-specific instructions like sound or graphics, as these are not portable.

 ## Contents